 What about camping abroad?

 As mainland Europe and certain parts of the wider world being to open up, campsites are following suite.
 The issue here is not so much finding a campsite abroad, it’s the mandatory 14-day quarantine currently in place for anyone returning to the UK from certain countries.
 Again, the situation in Spain over the last few days shows how quickly circumstances can change.

-If that changes though, then camping on the continent may be a good way to approach a foreign holiday in the coming months.
+Once things settle, though, camping on the continent may be a good way to approach a foreign holiday in the coming months.

-With camping so close to being back, what better time to check and repair your gear.
+With camping back on the agenda, what better time to check and repair your gear.
 If you find you want an upgrade or replacement, then our range of tents and equipment is second to none.